Jesus would say the same thing to you if He were standing in front of you – come to Me, weary sparrow. I’ll give you rest …

 First things first, find a Bible – any translation you like – and READ IT.
 Every day.
 Even if you only read a chapter a night.
 The Bible is where you learn how God thinks.
 Study it.
 Live your life by it.

-Find a church (your Bible-reading will come handy) that preaches the Word.
+Find a church that preaches the Word (your Bible-reading will come handy here).

 I would also encourage you to follow Jesus’ example and get baptized.
 You can ask your new church family to do the honor.
 I love what Dr. Charles Stanley said regarding baptism in his commentary for Romans 6:4: